MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/idfix-transaction-log.md

 description: "Provides an example and describes the naming convention and default log level of the Office 365 IdFix transaction log."
 ---

-# Reference: Office 365 IdFix transaction log
+# Office 365 IdFix transaction log

 Provides an example and describes the naming convention and default log level of the Office 365 IdFix transaction log.

 ## IdFix transaction log location

-The Office 365 IdFix tool creates a new transaction log each time you apply changes to the Active Directory forest, that is, each time you click **Apply** in IdFix.
+The Office 365 IdFix tool creates a new transaction log each time you click **Apply** in IdFix and apply changes to the Active Directory forest.
 The transaction log is saved in the same folder where you installed IdFix.
-By default, this is C:\Deployment Tools\IDFix.
-The transaction log file name uses a date and time stamp format, for example, Verbose 6-1-2014 6-17-22 PM indicates a file that was generated at June 1, 2014 at 6:17:22 PM.
+By default, this folder is C:\Deployment Tools\IDFix.
+The transaction log file name uses a date and time stamp format, for example, Verbose 6-1-2018 6-17-22 PM indicates a file that was generated at June 1, 2018 at 6:17:22 PM.
 Verbose indicates the logging level.

 ## IdFix transaction log logging level